 The Ramzi theory originated from Dr Ismail Ramzi.
 Dr Ramzi conducted a study by locating the Chorionic Villi (the location of the future placenta).
 The placenta forms close to 9 weeks.
 Before then it is the ‘Chorionic Villi’.
 The Chorionic Villi was the marker for fetus gender determination.
-Ultrasound scans within weeks six to eight gestation can be done both transvaginal and abdominal.
+Ultrasound scans within weeks five to eight gestation can be done both transvaginal and abdominal.
 Known as an early gender scan.
 The scan MUST be in true transverse view to locate the placenta, and not sagital view. if your unsure please ask your sonographer at the time of your examination.
 A common misconception regarding the Ramzi method is the baby location.
 This method is not about baby location inside the uterus, its the placenta bulk either to the right or left that matters.

 Ramzi Theory Accuracy

 Many argue the inconsistency with the Ramzi Theory.
 This is due to the lack of understanding on how to read the ultrasound scan.
 There is NO mirror image or flipping of the image.
 This is why many mistakes happen using the Ramzi theory.
 If you are unsure ask the ultrasound technician / sonographer when having your examination which side the placenta is on.
 He or she MUST scan in a true tranverse view to locate the placenta.
 Looking at the placenta in a sagital view will not work in order to determine the gender of the baby.
 Many technicians are not familiar with this method so asking them for the placenta / Chorionic Villi sidedness will help you to read the scan and interpret the Ramzi theory.